-Data usability and validation are performed on analytical data sets, primarily to confirm that sampling and chainof-custody documentation are complete, sample IDs can be tied to specific sampling locations, samples were analyzed within the required holding times, and analyses are reported in conformance with NYSDEC ASP, Category B data deliverable requirements as applicable to the method utilized.
+Data usability and validation are performed on analytical data sets, primarily to confirm that sampling and chain-

+Category B data deliverable requirements as applicable to the method utilized.

 5.6.2 Data Usability and Validation Methods

 A designee of the PWGC Project Manager will complete a data usability evaluation for the data collected during the SRI and a data usability summary report (DUSR) will be prepared.
 The DUSR will be prepared in accordance with NYSDEC DER-10, Appendix 2B.